 - Head and neck cancer.
 Taking vitamin A by mouth does not reduce the risk of developing new tumors or improve survival in people with head and neck cancer.

 - HIV transmission.
 Taking vitamin A by mouth does not lower the risk of passing HIV to the fetus during pregnancy, to newborns during delivery, or to infants during breastfeeding.
 In fact, early research suggests that HIV-positive women who take vitamin A supplements during pregnancy might have an increased risk of passing HIV to their babies through breast milk.

-- Lower respiratory tract infections.
-Taking vitamin A by mouth does not prevent or reduce symptoms of lower respiratory tract infections in children.
-In fact, vitamin A is linked to a slight increase in the risk of respiratory tract infections in children.
+- Lower airway infections.
+Taking vitamin A by mouth does not prevent or reduce symptoms of lower airway infections in children.
+In fact, vitamin A is linked with a slight increase in the risk of respiratory tract infections in children.

 - Pneumonia.
 Taking vitamin A by mouth does not help treat or prevent pneumonia in children living in developing countries.